Luca-py/Luminovo-API-Implementation/Guide.md

 ## Workflow

 1. **Daily Execution**:
-   - The script processes the `Availability.xlsx` file, which must be placed in the configured directory (`C:\LuminovoSync\` by default).
+   - The script processes the `Availability.xlsx` file, which must be placed in the configured directory.
    - The script transforms the data into a JSON payload and sends it to the API.

 2. **Scheduled Automation**: